 Individual Dissertation (Relevant for UG and PG Projects)

-See current/past UG projects and PG projects.
+See the list of UG projects and PG projects that I have supervised.

-See the project areas and specific ideas.
+See the project areas and specific ideas on which I am interested to supervise individual projects.

 See the individual project guidelines (for students that I supervise).